Limit theorems for discrete multitype branching processes counted with a characteristic: Introduction

+Thus, a limit theorem for a general multitype CMJ processes should cover both described above cases and it is natural to expect that in this case the corresponding exponents will be given by the solutions of the following matrix equation:

+However, at the moment, even this exact statement is unclear and the limit theorem for a general multiple CMJ processes (both lattice and non-lattice case) will be the subject of future research.

-The investigation of such processes has yet another motivation in the context of rotor walks with random initial configuration on trees, see \cite{rotor-GWtrees,range-rotor2,range-rotor1}.
+Finally, the investigation of such processes has yet another not obvious motivation in the context of rotor walks with random initial configuration on trees, see \cite{rotor-GWtrees,range-rotor2,range-rotor1}.
 In these papers the authors investigate law of large numbers for a class of processes called \textit{rotor walks}, processes that interpolate between random walks and deterministic walks; see also \cite{huss-levine-sava} for a functional limit theorem of the interpolated processes.
 The range $R_n$ (number of distinct sites visited by the walk up to time $n$) is strongly related to the size of random trees that are constructed recursively from Galton-Watson trees.
-In order to understand second order asymptotics for the range of such walks, one needs central limit theorems for general functions of branching processes, as is the case of the current work.
-Proving central limit theorems for range of rotor walks on trees was one of our initial goals, but we came to the conclusion that such processes may be interesting in a more general context than the one needed in the context of rotor walks.

-\paragraph*{Structure of the paper.} In Section \ref{sec:prelim} we fix the notation, introduce Ulam-Harris trees, multitype Galton-Watson processes, and we describe the spectral decomposition of the mean value matrix of the multitype Galton-Watson processes.
-Then, in Section \ref{sec:branch-char} we introduce \emph{branching processes counted with a characteristic} and the natural assumptions for the chracateristic, and we state our main result in Theorem \ref{thm:main}.
+\textbf{Structure of the paper.} In Section \ref{sec:prelim} we fix the notation, introduce Ulam-Harris trees, multitype Galton-Watson processes, and we describe the spectral decomposition of the mean value matrix of the multitype Galton-Watson processes.
+Then, in Section \ref{sec:branch-char} we introduce \emph{branching processes counted with a characteristic} and the natural assumptions for the characteristic, and we state our main result Theorem \ref{thm:main}.
 Afterwards, in order to prove the main result, we proceed by proving a series of auxiliary results concerning branching processes with deterministic and with random centered characteristics in Section \ref{sec:aux-results}.
 The last Section \ref{sec:proof-main-result} is dedicated to the proof of Theorem \ref{thm:main}.
-Finally we explain how to recover part of the results on central limit theorems for supercritical multitype Galton-Watson processes from \cite{kesten-stigum-add}, by a specific choice of the characteristic.
-We conclude our work with several directions of study, and some questions.
+Finally, as an application of our main results, we show how to extend the results in Kesten-Stigum \cite{kesten-stigum-add} by a specific choice of the characteristic.